NetApp/harvest/cmd/collectors/zapiperf/README.md

 #### Creating/editing subtemplates

-It is recommended not to directly edit existing subtemplates, but create a copy first.
-Then use a custom template to point to them.
-This way, the custom subtemplates will not be overwritten after upgrading Harvest.
+Instead of editing one of the existing subtemplates, create a copy and edit that.
+This way, your custom template will not be overwritten when upgrading Harvest.

-Harvest provides a tool for exploring what objects and counters are available on an ONTAP system.
-This tool can help to create or edit subtemplates.
+Harvest provides a tool for exploring what objects and counters are available on ONTAP systems.
+This tool can help create or edit subtemplates.
 Examples:

 ```sh
 $ harvest zapi --poller <poller> show objects